 20 English Expressions to Ask Your Boss for a Raise

 When it comes to asking for a pay raise, using the right language is key.
-These 20 expressions can help you navigate the conversation with confidence and clearly communicate your request.
+These 20 expressions can help you confidently navigate the conversation and clearly communicate your request.

 Whether you’re highlighting your achievements or discussing your compensation package, using these expressions can help you make a strong case for why you deserve a pay raise.